AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/access-token-proof-of-possession.md

 |      `shrNonce`         | A server-generated, signed timestamp that is Base64URL encoded as a string.
 This nonce is used to mitigate clock-skew and time-travel attacks meant to enable PoP token pre-generation.
 Check out the [SHR Server Nonce](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/shr-server-nonce.md) documentation for more information.| *Optional* |

-*Note: While this document shows how to add an `shrNonce` to the `SignedHttpRequest`, the server nonce acquisition pattern is out of scope.*
+*Note: While this document shows how to add an `shrNonce` to the `SignedHttpRequest`, the server nonce acquisition pattern is out of scope.
+Please review the [SHR Server Nonce dcoumentation](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/shr-server-nonce.md#acquiring-a-server-nonce) for more information on acquiring server-generated nonces.*

 ### Acquire Token Redirect Request Example